AiimiLtd/de-ai-onboarding/04 TechStack_LearningPathways/techStack.md

-## **Our Tech Stack**
+# **Our Tech Stack**

 Given that we are consultants, the technology we use can vary widely depending on the clients' needs.
-However, we often operate in the Azure eco-system.
+However, we often operate in the Azure eco-system and so there are some common components which will help you get up to speed.

-### **Languages**
+## **Languages**

-Before delving into the commonly used components, let's first discuss the programming lanaguages you should seek to become an expert in:
+Before delving into the commonly used components, let's first discuss the programming languages you should seek to become an expert in:

 * Python (PySpark)
 * SQL

 You should understand **Spark/Distributed Compute**

-### **Technology**
+## **Technology**

 **Platforms**

-* Databricks - This should be the platform you invest most effort in becoming expert in.
+* **Databricks**: This should be the platform you invest most effort in becoming expert in.

-* Azure Synapse Analytics - This platform is secondary to Databricks, however the *Pipelines* feature (formerly known as Azure Data Factory) is also worth learning.
+* **Azure Synapse Analytics**: This platform is secondary to Databricks, however the **Pipelines** feature (formerly known as Azure Data Factory) is also worth learning.

 The Azure eco-system is huge, however the components that we use most commonly are:

 * Blob Storage / Data Lake
 * Serverless SQL Pool (Synapse Analytics)
 * Dedicated SQL Pool (Synapse Analytics)
-* Event Hub (For event-trigerred pipelines)
+* Event Hub (For event-triggered pipelines)

 Less commonly used, but important:

 * CosmosDB (Advanced)